wwt/SwiftCurrent/wiki/Getting-Started.md

 }
 ```

-While this team finds that testing our view controllers with [UIUTest](https://github.com/nallick/UIUTest) allows us to decrease the visibility of our properties and provide better coverage, [UIUTest](https://github.com/nallick/UIUTest) is not needed for testing Workflow.
+While this team finds that testing our view controllers with [UIUTest](https://github.com/nallick/UIUTest) allows us to decrease the visibility of our properties and provide better coverage, [UIUTest](https://github.com/nallick/UIUTest) is not needed for testing SwiftCurrent.
 If you do not want to take the dependency, you will have to elevate visibility or find a way to invoke the `finishPressed` method.

 #### **What is going on with: `testSecondViewControllerDoesNotLoadWhenInputIsEmpty`?**